Rozlyne Clarke: Later musical career

 After the success of the Unity Power mixes, Clarke was then produced in Belgium and signed a record deal with ARS to release another album.
 This second album called Faithful to you is a pure Eurodance album as there were many in the mid-1990s and unfortunately, the little something of her previous dance singles was not there to offer another big hit.
 However, 4 singles were released from that album between 1994 and 1996: Giving Up, Giving In, a remake of The Three Degrees, Take My Hand, Knockin' Me Out and I Wanna See You.
 All did a decent club success but did not managed to go as high as Rozlyne's first hits though she promoted the songs the best she could.
-The singles sold poorly and the album Faithful To You, which only remained available in Belgium, was a complete failure!
+The singles sold poorly and the album Faithful To You, which only remained available in Belgium, did not sell well.

 In late 1996, Clarke returned to France which was like her second home and released another dance track called I need you.
 The song reached #20 in the French club play chart.
 The same year, she also released the song Ecoute Bien Ces Mots also available in English under the title "Got To Find The Light"; this single was actually a duet with Tony Jones and was released under the name Let-Motiv.
 This song was another club success for Clarke but it did not sell much.

 The last musical effort of Clarke came in 1997 with the release of a dance remake of the Sheila track Quel Tempérament De Feu which was also recorded in English under the title I'm On Fire (as per the original version by 5 000 Volts).
 This song was not released commercially but was another top 20 hit in the French club play chart.

 Clarke also recorded numerous unreleased songs with French producer Jean Baptiste Saudray.